eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 registry of the relevant Registrar.
 - The PID Provider or Attestation Provider receives an access certificate and optionally one or more registration certificates.
-- The trust anchors of the PID Provider or Attestation Provider are included in a Trusted List.
+- The trust anchors of the PID Provider or Attestation Provider are conditionally included in a Trusted List or LoTE.

 These processes are discussed in the next subsections.